data-bomb/Silica/README.md

 - Testing Status: Confirmed working

 ### Basic Team Balance (Si_BasicTeamBalance)
 Only allows players to cause so much team imbalance; otherwise, this mod will deny the player's request to switch teams if it's too disruptive to balance.
-The imbalance is determined by a formula: `Ceiling((Current Server Player Count / Balance Divisor) + Balance Addend)`.
+The maximum permissible imbalance (measured in player count difference between teams) is determined by a formula: `Ceiling((Current Server Player Count / Balance Divisor) + Balance Addend)`.
 There are separate team balance divisor and addends for two and three team versus variants in the config file.
 - Install: Copy the `Si_BasicTeamBalance.dll` into your `Silica\Mods` directory
 - Generates config entries in your `Silica\UserData\MelonPreferences.cfg` file for `TeamBalance_TwoTeam_Divisor` (default: 8.0), `TeamBalance_TwoTeam_Addend` (default: 1.0), `TeamBalance_ThreeTeam_Divisor` (default: 10.0), and `TeamBalance_ThreeTeam_Addend` (default: 0.0).
 - Valid divisor configuration options are any positive number (cannot be zero).
 Valid addend configuration options are any positive number or also zero.